NCAlgebra/NC/README.md

     AppendTo[$Path,"/Users/YourName/"];

-You can locate where your user `init.m` file is located by typing:
+You can locate your user `init.m` file by typing:

     FileNameJoin[{$UserBaseDirectory, "Kernel", "init.m"}]